ZeroElectric/Raylib-CSharp-Vinculum/README.md

 # Differences from [Raylib-CsLo](https://github.com/NotNotTech/Raylib-CsLo)

-- The only real change from Raylib-CsLo is namespace is different `Raylib-CsLo > ZeroElectric.Vinculum`
+- Changed the namespace from `Raylib-CsLo > ZeroElectric.Vinculum`
+- Greatly optimized the project layout
-- Also uses a newer build of Raylib
+- Uses a newer build of Raylib
+- New Build system, now you just run build.bat from the root to build the lib

 # Examples